 Look for dairy free chocolate chips to make dairy free, gluten free cranberry orange cookies!

 - Nuts: Add pecans or walnuts for a toasty nutty crunchy bite.
 Depending on what nuts you use, it may add a bit of a salty balance to the sweet and tart combination of the cookie.
-So good.
-I use pepitas in healthy pumpkin oat cookies, which would work in these cookies as well.

 - Zest: Cinnamon and orange are in a committed relationship but sometimes lemon just comes along and gives orange a run for its money.
 Lemon zest might be a nice twist, but you can also omit the zest completely.